tc39/notes/es9/2018-05/may-22.md

 (RW: Boston will always be extraordinarily expensive)
 YK: We discussed last time that doing events on the East Coast makes it easier for Europeans to attend.

-ARE: (On the topic of the 2-week JSConfEU/TC39 meeting burden) I support co-locating with JSConfEU, since jetlag for many North Americans is rough; a longer time for travelling isn't exclusively bad.
+AKI: (On the topic of the 2-week JSConfEU/TC39 meeting burden) I support co-locating with JSConfEU, since jetlag for many North Americans is rough; a longer time for travelling isn't exclusively bad.

 JBN: Maybe someone else can help with meeting planning?